sc-ventures/cloudbreak-documentation/docs/common/clusters-access.md

 This section includes information about the names of the network and subnet in which the cluster is running and the links to related cloud provider console.

+#### Security

+This section is only available if you have enabled Kerberos security.
+It provides you with the details of your Kerberos configuration.

 #### Autoscaling